waregagbagbo/CS-Employee-Activity-Tracker/README.md

 ### Employee Management (Viewsets)/Generic

 I implemented Abstract User setup.
 Email has been used in place of username as a key requirement.
-Signals have been enabled <br/>
-to ensure automatic profile creation alongside auth-token regenerated.
+Signals have been enabled to ensure automatic profile creation alongside auth-token regeneration.

  - GET /api/employees/ - List employees (paginated)
  - GET /api/employees/{id}/ - Get employee details